 One in nine people does not have access to safe water, and about half the world’s population lives in places that experience at least one water shortage event each year.
-Due to climate change and growing populations, water scarcity is expected to get worse in the coming years, which is why we need to prevent water scarcity.
+Due to climate change and growing populations, water is expected to get harder to find in the coming years, which is why we need to prevent water scarcity.

 Why is this happening?
 In many areas, growing populations and water-hungry activities are using water faster than nature can replace it.
 Water pollution from industrial activities and poor sanitation can also make water resources unusable.
 Droughts also restrict water availability, and totalitarian governments sometimes do as well.